easydataservices/db2-auth/docs/DESIGN_ATTRIBUTES.md

 ### Procedure GET_ATTRIBUTES
 Procedure GET_ATTRIBUTES retrieves all attributes for the specified session (P_SESSION_ID).
 The attributes (P_SESSION_ATTRIBUTES) are returned in an array.
 There are 2 modes of operation, depending on P_SINCE_GENERATION_ID:
 1. When P_SINCE_GENERATION_ID is NULL, the procedure returns all attribute names.
 Object data is not returned (returns NULL).
 This mode is used to retrieve a list of all current attribute names.
 To detect deletions, the caller can compare the attribute names returned with the list of attribute names already known to the HttpSession.
 2. When P_SINCE_GENERATION_ID has a value, the procedure returns only attributes with a later GENERATION_ID.
 Object data is also returned.
 This can be used to retrieve a delta of attribute inserts and updates.

+## Module ADMIN

+## Procedure START_ATTRIBUTE_SWITCH
+Procedure START_ATTRIBUTE_SWITCH initiates attribute partition switching.

+## Procedure END_ATTRIBUTE_SWITCH
+Procedure END_ATTRIBUTE_SWITCH finalises attribute partition switching.